voideditor/void/CONTRIBUTING.md

 ## ⭐ One-stars.

-⭐ Let the user accept / reject all Diffs in an entire file via the sidebar.
+⭐ Let the user Accept / Reject all Diffs in an entire file via the sidebar.

 # Guidelines

-Please don't make big refactors without speaking with us first.
-We'd like to keep the codebase similar to vscode so we can periodically rebase, and if we have big changes that gets complicated.
+We're always glad to talk about new ideas, help you get set up, and make sure your changes align with our vision for the project :).
+Feel free to shoot us a message in the #general channel of the [Discord](https://discord.gg/RSNjgaugJs)).

+If you want to make a lot of changes or build a big new feature, we're happy to help you out!
+Just check in with us in in #general first so we can make sure our visions align!

-# Submitting a Pull Request
+## Submitting a Pull Request

 Please submit a pull request once you've made a change.
-Here are a few guidelines:

-- A PR should be about one _single_ feature change.
-The fewer items you change, the more likely the PR is to be accepted.

-- Your PR should contain a description that first explains at a high level what you did, and then describes the exact changes you made (and to which files).
-Please don't use vague statements like "refactored code" or "improved types" (instead, describe what code you refactored, or what types you changed).

-- Try to avoid refactoring and making feature changes in the same PR.
+You don't need to submit both an issue and a PR - just submit a PR and we'll take it from there!

 # Relevant files